The relapse does not define your standing. Your standing was settled before the first temptation existed.

 ROMANS 8:38-39

 Nor anything else in all creation.
 You are part of creation.
 Your sin is part of creation.
 Your relapse is part of creation.
 And Paul says — with the grammar of absolute certainty — that none of it can separate you from the love of God in Christ.
-Not "probably can't."
-Not "won't, as long as you try hard enough."
-Cannot.
 The love that chose you is not a reservoir that drains with each failure.
 It is an ocean.
 And the ocean does not notice when you throw a stone into it.

 The Lie the Relapse Tells

-The relapse tells you a story, and the story goes like this: Sanctification is a straight line.
+The relapse tells you a story: Sanctification is a straight line.
 Good Christians improve consistently.
-Progress is permanent.
 If you fall back, it proves you were never really going forward.

 That story is a lie.
 Sanctification is not a straight line.
 It is a war.
-And wars have defeats.
-Wars have ground that is taken and lost and retaken.
-Wars have soldiers who fall and get up and fall again and get up again.
-The question is not whether you will fall — Paul himself cried out in Romans 7: "I do not do the good I want to do, but the evil I do not want to do — this I keep on doing" (Romans 7:19).
+Wars have defeats.
+Ground is taken, lost, and retaken.
+Paul cried out in Romans 7:19: "I do not do the good I want to do, but the evil I do not want to do — this I keep on doing."
+The question is not whether you will fall.
 The question is whether you will get up.

 What Remorse Reveals

-A person who is not regenerate — a person in whom the Spirit has not done the work of new birth — does not feel what you are feeling right now.
-They feel regret, perhaps.
-They feel the social consequences.
-They feel the pragmatic inconvenience of getting caught or the physical consequences of excess.
-But they do not feel the spiritual horror of having betrayed holiness.
-They do not feel the specific anguish of having wounded a God they love.
+A person in whom the Spirit has not done the work of new birth does not feel what you are feeling right now.
+They feel regret.
+But not the spiritual horror of having betrayed holiness — the specific anguish of having wounded the God they love.

 You feel that anguish.
 You feel it in your chest like a physical weight.
-You feel it as a chasm between who you are and who you want to be.
-And that chasm — that specific, identifiable gap — is the fingerprint of the Holy Spirit.
-He is the one who makes the gap visible.
+And that weight is the fingerprint of the Holy Spirit.
+He is the one who makes the gap between who you are and who you want to be visible.
 An unregenerate person sees no gap because they have no vision for holiness.
-But you see it.
-You see it with devastating clarity.
-And that clarity is not condemnation — it is evidence of life.
+But you see it with devastating clarity.
+That clarity is not condemnation — it is evidence of life.

 "Godly sorrow brings repentance that leads to salvation and leaves no regret, but worldly sorrow brings death."